steadywool/fedora-playbook/README.md

 ## FAQ
 - **How to create a user ?**

-In my case, I created a [vault](https://docs.ansible.com/ansible/latest/vault_guide/index.html) in the "vars" folder of the "04-user" role with these variables in it:
+In my case, I created a [vault](https://docs.ansible.com/ansible/latest/vault_guide/index.html) in the `/vars` folder of the `04-user` role with these variables in it:
 ```
 user:
   name: USER